jhu-bids/TermHub/docs/graph-testing.md

 ### _[9f6f82b](https://github.com/jhu-bids/TermHub/commit/9f6f82b)_ 2023-11-13
-From commit message:
+  - From commit message:
       - Totally redid subgraph generation and now downloading indented concept list instead of constructing it on the front end based on creating a front-end graph based on subgraph edges from backend.
 Seems to work, but collapse is broken now...maybe other stuff too.
       - No longer need an undirected version of the graph
-  - Expanded to include all 'Is a' relationships from `concept_relationship` table in addition to `concept_ancestor` where min separation = 1 already included. [switched back at some later time] Tested with:
+      - Expanded to include all 'Is a' relationships from `concept_relationship` table in addition to `concept_ancestor` where min separation = 1 already included. [switched back at some later time]
+  - In order to get this to work, I had to turn off api_logging (which I've now added to the patch file.)
+Tested with:
   - [MALIGNANT CANCER](#malignant-cancer)